We Offer a Non-Medical Oppositional Defiant Disorder (ODD) Plan

 The frequency and duration of these activities in your child’s Brain Balance Program regimen are tailored based on your child’s needs.

-Our whole-child ODD treatment techniques also include 1:1 nutrition coaching, creating an Oppositional Defiant Disorder diet and nutrition plan that works with your child’s lifestyle.
+Our whole-child program also includes 1:1 nutrition coaching, creating an Oppositional Defiant Disorder diet and nutrition plan that works with your child’s lifestyle.

 See Improvements in Your Child